 /cardholders endpoint to update the Apto database.

-If you have already completed KYC on your users, or if you are intending to do so, Apto can work with our issuing bank to honor your Customer Identification Program through an Enterprise card program.
+If you have already completed KYC on your users, or if you are intending to do so, Apto can work with our issuing bank to honor your Customer Identification Program through one of our Blue or Orange Programs.

 In order to comply with CIP standards and record retention laws, Apto will maintain records of all customer identity related information for five years after account closure.